Health and Wellness

 Mount Moriah Medical Center

 A local medical center that provides services to the New London community.
-CC volunteers often work at the front desk, assist with patients, or shadow doctors.
+Connecticut College volunteers often work at the front desk, assist with patients, or shadow doctors.
 Spanish is often helpful.

 New London Community Meal Center

-Provides free healthy meals to New London residents who cannot afford it.
-CC students participate in preparing, serving, and cleaning up after Lunch and Dinner.
+Provides free, healthy meals to New London residents who cannot afford it.
+Connecticut College students participate in preparing, serving, and cleaning up after lunch and dinner.
 Lunch is served five days per week and dinner is served six days per week.

 A health care and educational organization that provides services to men and women.
 Volunteers assist with educational services, prepare client charts, file lab results, and assist with the function of reception areas.